 It’s a double bonus for me because now I have two more people on the road I get to stop and visit.

 The trip down memory lane ran me through the emotional gamut.
 I went from nostalgic to laughing out loud to shedding a few heart tears.
 Sometimes all within the same letter.

 There were so many gems but here are a few I couldn’t resist sharing:

 Laura was my college roommate.
-I wrote about her in the Downsizing post about floppy disks.
+I wrote about her in a downsizing post about floppy disks.
 This gem made me feel a bit old, but mostly it just made me laugh.

 I finally took the big step, and upgraded to Windows 95 with all the pertinent software, including Word Perfect 7 for Windows 95.

 The next ones are from Karen who, occasionally, still writes me a handwritten letter because she is a fountain pen enthusiast and looks for any reason to use one.